 One of the best ways to protect yourself against late payments as an influencer or content creator is to include a late fee provision in your brand deal contract.
 This is going to be something that you have to proactively ask for and negotiate.
 The terms of the late fee should be clearly laid out.

 A late fee can either be a flat rate (ex. $100/month or $5/day) or a percentage of the brand deal rate (ex.
 10%/month).
 The balance of the late fee will accrue until the brand pays your complete rate, plus the outstanding late fee.
+Be aware, some states have laws around the maximum amount of interest you can charge as a late fee.
+Make sure to check the laws in the state where your contract is going to be enforced before setting a specific rate.

 Having a late fee in your contract means that the brand has agreed to compensate you for missing the payment deadline.
 Because brands are not responsible for paying creators until after all of the work has been completed, it’s easy for them to take advantage of creators and delay making payments.